Islam Mohamed Himu: Arrest and release

 Himu was arrested in a dawn raid on 26 May 2004 in Tokyo on charges of falsifying business-related documents; police targeted him because of his alleged connection to French fugitive Lionel Dumont, who had stayed in Japan between 2002 and 2003.
-He had met Dumont at a mosque in Isesaki, Gunma Prefecture in 1999; eager to do business, Himu gave Dupont his namecard, and sold him several phone cards.
+He had met Dumont at a mosque in Isesaki, Gunma Prefecture in 1999; eager to do business, Himu gave Dumont his namecard, and sold him several phone cards.
 Police also raided the branch office in Yokosuka, where they arrested a Bangladeshi employee of Himu's.
 The media referred to him as "Japan's first suspected Islamic terrorist", while United States Forces Japan spokesmen claimed he had been seen at the Yokosuka Naval Base directly across from his office "gathering intelligence".
 He had been under surveillance for nearly a year before the arrest, according to Japanese media reports.

 Himu was indicted on 7 July 2004 by the Tokyo Summary Court, which ordered him to pay a fine of ¥300,000 for his violation of the Immigration Control and Refugee Recognition Law, consisting of having employed his younger brother and another illegal foreign resident between August 2001 and May 2004.
 Following his payment of the fine, he was released.
 The prosecutors declined to indict him on any charges relating to alleged al-Qaeda connections.